SolenLeRoux/AdventOfCode/README.md

 - an inputs subfolder containing the inputs in a .txt format
 - a test_cases subfolder containing the test cases in a .json format
-- a {language}_solutions containing the answers written in the specified language
+- the solutions in a format depending on which language is used
-- a solve.{language} file that acts as the main function/class for this language

 ### Python solutions

-#### Prerequisites
+#### Python Prerequisites

 These scripts are meant to be used with python 3.5+.
 Compatibility is not garanteed with earlier versions.